kijin/nearlyfreemail/README.md

 Currently, a lot of things are hard-coded in a way that would make it inconvenient to use NearlyFreeMail anywhere except in NFSN's pay-as-you-go shared hosting environment.
 For example, all messages and attachments are stored in the "protected" directory in a single SQLite database;
-and some features of included third-party libraries are disabled due to incompatibilities with NFSN.
+and some features of included third-party libraries are disabled due to incompatibilities with NFSN's strict policies.

 ### Installation ###